Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson6.md

 ```

 - In this example, `Chainlink Feeds` are used to query the latest price of gold, ensuring the smart contract has up-to-date market information.

+## Conclusion
+- Understanding and utilizing `payable`, `require`, and `msg.value` is crucial for handling transactions in Solidity.
+Besides that, Chainlink enhances smart contract functionality by providing access to real-world data, allowing for more dynamic and reliable decentralized applications.